Arlet/pseudo-random-number-generator/avr/dance/README.md

 SWAP/EOR is also that it breaks up the fixed ADC pattern with something completely different, making it less likely someone finds a clever shortcut.

+Because the code makes extensive use of 8 bit operations, with tight dependency between operations, it performs very poorly on modern CPU architectures.
+For cross-architecture applications, that's not really a problem because a modern CPU can still easily keep up with an AVR.
+For protection against brute force password guessing, the low performance on PC architecture is actually a benefit.

 Alternatives
 ------------